Hello-143/Student-Grade-Calculator/README.md

 # Student Grade Calculator

+This project is developed as part of Practice Lab 7 on Extreme Programming (XP).

 # 1 Problem Statement

-The Student Grade Calculator accepts marks for multiple subjects and calculates the total marks and percentage.
-Further increments will add grade calculation, pass/fail status, input validation, and result summary.
+The system takes marks of five subjects as input, calculates total marks and percentage, assigns a grade (A/B/C/D/F), determines pass/fail status, and validates the input.

-# 2 Agile Methodology
+# 2 XP Practices Used

-This project demonstrates Extreme Programming (XP) practices:

-1 Pair Programming using Driver-Navigator approach
+- Pair Programming (simulated Driver-Navigator roles)
-2 Incremental and iterative development
-2 Git version control
+- Driver-Navigator Approach
+- Incremental Development
+- Git and GitHub Collaboration
-3 Feature branches
+- Feature Branches
-4 Pull Requests
+- Pull Requests
-5 Code review
+- Code Review (self-review)